-This handbook has been prepared by the Administration of Hobbs Municipal Schools in cooperation with the Superintendent and the Board of Education and contains information concerning students enrolled in Hobbs Municipal Schools.
+This handbook has been prepared by the Administration of the Hobbs Municipal Schools in cooperation with the Superintendent and the Board of Education and contains information concerning students enrolled in Hobbs Municipal Schools.

-All secondary students will receive a copy.
+A copy of this handbook is available at the Hobbs Schools website: www.hobbsschools.net.
 It is for your guidance.
-Please read carefully.
+Please read it carefully.
 You will be expected to abide by these rules and regulations.